FeatureBaseDB/featurebase/docs/configuration.md

 #### Cluster Type

 * Description: Determine how the cluster handles membership and state sharing.
-Choose from [static, http, gossip].
+Choose from [static, gossip].
   * static - Messaging between nodes is disabled.
 This is primarily used for testing.
-  * http - Messages are transmitted over HTTP.
   * gossip - Messages are transmitted over TCP.
 Cluster status and node state are kept in sync via internode gossip.
 * Flag: `cluster.type="gossip"`
 * Env: `PILOSA_CLUSTER_TYPE="gossip"`